Work experience

 How do you stand out from the pack when so many other people are looking for work at the same time?
 Practical experience.

-A graduate with "on the job" experience or clocked up hours in a simulated work scenario has an immediate advantage over job seekers that don't.
+A graduate with on the job experience or clocked up hours in a simulated work scenario has an immediate advantage over job seekers that don't.

-Benefits of workplace learning and internships
+Benefits of workplace learning

 Workplace learning puts theory into practice, giving students experience in the professional, occupational or industry role that they would not get if the course was entirely theory-based.

-Two options to gain experience
+Ways to gain work experience

 Option 1